deavmi/homepage/content/_index.md

 <br>

-# Tristan B. V. Kildaire
+# Tristan B. Velloza Kildaire

 I'm Tristan B. Kildaire (or _deavmi_ on the Internet) and I'm a computer programmer.
 I love tinkering around with all the bits of software that my computer runs but typically more on the low-level sides of things.
 I'm really interested in how operating systems work as a whole